 Conceptual images are used to represent stories.
 These can be magical and mesmerizing.
 To add such touches, conceptual photography can be combined with levitation.
 This would result in beautiful fantasy-themed images.

-Levitation of subjects, especially people, can reflect inner peace and act as a symbol of yearning for innovation and adventure.
-It can emphasize your love for the subject.
+The Levitation of subjects, especially people, can reflect inner peace and act as a symbol of yearning for innovation and adventure.
+In addition, it can emphasize your love for the subject.

 Defining time and loneliness

 Conceptual Self-Portraits are best if they depict feelings, especially those of the past, restrictions, gloom, sadness, and loneliness.
 They are the best medium to express seclusion and time without words.